stentibbing/arch-installation-guide/README.md

     ```

 ## After reboot

+- Log in with your username and password

+- Set up AUR helper

+- Start Gnome Keyring service so ssh-agent would be automatically started
+    ```
+        systemctl --user enable gcr-ssh-agent.socket
+    ```

 We'll, if the Linux Gods we're gracious enough, you should now be booted onto you're newly installed Arch.
 The world is yours!